 Real estate acquisition tax

-- If the tax statement is not filed and the tax is not paid by 31 August 2020, the general waiver shall not be applied and the sanction shall be calculated to run from the original due date.
+- In the event a tax return is not filed / tax is not paid by 31 August 2020, the aforementioned general remission shall not apply and sanctions will be assessed retroactively as from the original deadline.

 School attendance allowance

-Self-employed persons will newly receive a school attendance allowance of CZK 424 per day, from April 500 CZK per day, respectively.
+Originally, self-employed persons have received a school attendance allowance of CZK 424 per day, from April 500 CZK per day, respectively.
 In October, new crisis attendance allowance was approved, which allowed the self-employed to claim a daily care allowance in the amount of 400 CZK.
 The allowance can be applied for when filing an application under the following link (in Czech only) https://osetrovne-osvc.plus4u.net/info/

-A bill that increases the day-care allowance from 60 to 80 percent of the daily assessment base has been adopted, the government has approved the crisis care allowance in the amount of 70 percent of the daily assessment base.
-The recipient of this allowance shall thus receive approximately up to 90% of his net income.
-The increased allowance will continue to apply to parents taking care of their children up to age of 10 years (as opposed to the earlier measures for parents of children up to age of 13 years) who cannot attend school and pre-school institutions due to coronavirus measures, parents of children who are not provided for and take part in the school attendance, parents of children, who cannot attend schools due to the quarantine in family and caretakers of disabled persons living with them in a common household.
+After a bill that increases the day-care allowance from 60 to 80 percent of the daily assessment base has been adopted, the government has approved the crisis care allowance in the amount of 70 percent of the daily assessment base.
+The recipient of this allowance shall thus receive approximately up to 80% of his net income.
+The crisis allowance applies to parents taking care of their children up to age of 10 years (as opposed to the earlier measures for parents of children up to age of 13 years) who cannot attend school and pre-school institutions due to coronavirus measures, parents of children who are not provided for and take part in the school attendance, parents of children, who cannot attend schools due to the quarantine in family and caretakers of disabled persons living with them in a common household.
 The increased allowance will apply for the period from 16 October till the end of the emergency state/reopening of the schools, no later than 30 June 2021.

-The compensation bonus can be REQUESTED with the competent tax office.
-The request can be submitted by an interactive form which is published at website of the Ministry of Finance.
-An obligatory part of the request is an affidavit of the entrepreneur that he was unable to fully or partially conduct his business due to measures related to COVID-19, mainly due to:
+The compensation bonus can be REQUESTED with the competent tax office - in writting or per data-mailbox, and also online at https://ouc.financnisprava.cz/kbv/form/bonus.
+An obligatory part of the request is an affidavit of the entrepreneur that he was unable to fully or partially conduct his business due to measures related to COVID-19,

 Making mortgages more available